Rangi42/vibeEmu/UI_TODO.md

   - **Problem:** It’s small (160×144) but still pure CPU work every frame.
   - **Improve:** Consider storing the framebuffer in RGBA8888 already, or use a faster conversion path (SIMD / bytemuck if representation matches).

-- **P1: VRAM viewer rebuilds textures frequently; tab switching can cause redundant work.**
+- ✅ **P1 COMPLETE:** VRAM viewer rebuilds textures frequently; tab switching can cause redundant work.
   - **Where:** `crates/vibe-emu-ui/src/ui/vram_viewer.rs`.
   - **Improve:** Consider caching per-tab timestamps/dirty flags more consistently and rebuilding only when the underlying data changes.